 |

 The days tend to merge a little, but the scenery continues to take our breath away.
 And then there’s the wonderful myths and legends which take you back to a time huddled around a fire in the darkness of winter with gales screaming in from the Arctic.
-But romance aside – I’m not sure why – we turned our wheels south and explored as many of the villages as we could get to.
+But romance aside – I am not sure why – we turned our wheels south and explored as many of the villages as we could reach.
 There is a reasonable amount of development happening in a number of the villages, all tourist-related I believe.

-We eventually made it back to Klaksvik with time to visit the rather splendid Christianskirkjan; this very modern church was consecrated in 1963.
-The interior is wonderful and full of light and externally its stark basalt walls blend beautifully with the surrounding mountains which seem to cradle it.
+We eventually made it back to Klaksvik with time to visit the rather splendid Christianskirkjan.
+This very modern church was consecrated in 1963.
+The interior is wonderful and full of light and externally, its stark basalt walls blend beautifully with the surrounding mountains that seem to cradle it.

 No comments: